leensharma/Movie-App/README.md

 ![alt text](https://github.com/leensharma/Movie-App/blob/master/Snapshots/MainImage.JPG)

 #### b.
 Movie Detail
--Shows Movie Genre,rating and other Details
+- Shows Movie Genre,rating and other Details

 ![alt text](https://github.com/leensharma/Movie-App/blob/master/Snapshots/MovieDetails.JPG)

 #### c.
 Favorite Button
--Logged In User can add movie to favorite and check how many users added particular to favorite.If you are not logged in it will show message on click.
+- Logged In User can add movie to favorite and check how many users added particular to favorite.If you are not logged in it will show message on click.

 ![alt text](https://github.com/leensharma/Movie-App/blob/master/Snapshots/FavouriteButton.JPG)